Bangladesh Air Force Academy: Selection of Cadets

-Selection criteria for BAF candidates are highest among armed forces branches and only the best candidates are selected as air force cadets.

 Training system

 Newly recruited cadets undergo three years of training before they receive a commission.
 Initially, BAF cadets join the Bangladesh Military Academy for a tenure of three months, where they undergo initial training with army and navy cadets.
 Following initial training, they return to their academy and join the Bangladesh Air Force Academy.
 At the academy, cadets receive general service training, armed combat training and education on different service-related subjects.
 The period at the academy is divided into four terms.
 For the first two terms, cadets only receive general service training and read service-related subjects.
 During the third term, the General Duties Branch cadets go for 120 hours basic flying training and other branches' cadets begin studying subjects such as engineering.
 After successful completion of three years training in the Bangladesh Air Force Academy, cadets are commissioned into different branches of the Bangladesh Air Force.
-Those branches are Administration, General Duty (Pilot) [{GD(P)}], Maintenance (Technical Engineering), Maintenance (Technical Communication and Electronics), Maintenance (Technical Armament), Air Defence Weapon Control (ADWC), Logistics, Air Traffic Control (ATC), Education, Legal, Accounts, Meteorology etc. A flight cadet also earns a BSc degree in Aeronautics from the Bangladesh University of Professionals.
+Those branches are Administration, General Duty (Pilot) [GD(P)], Maintenance (Technical Engineering), Maintenance (Technical Communication and Electronics), Maintenance (Technical Armament), Air Defence Weapon Control (ADWC), Logistics, Air Traffic Control (ATC), Education, Legal, Accounts, Meteorology etc. A flight cadet also earns a BSc degree in aeronautics from the Bangladesh University of Professionals.